baileys2/Portfolio/README.md

 * Use a queue as your data structure in https://github.com/MiamiOH-CSE274/Shuffle
 * Consult with Dr. Brinkman on an alternative project

+I choose to do the Queue Lab for the implementation of a Queue.
+Here is a link to my repository on github which includes the source code: https://github.com/kojsmn/03_Queue_Lab/tree/kojsmn

 7 - Create an implementation of a List
 ----
 Possible sources of evidence (do any one of these):